pupil-labs/pupil/docs/dependencies-windows.md

 ### Modularization Work in Progress

 We are currently working on modularizing parts of Pupil, which will make running from source a lot easier on Windows, since the modules (including their dependencies) can be externalized.
 So far we already extracted one large module (the **pupil-detectors**).
 However we decided to clean up the dependency install instructions only after also having externalized the **optimization-calibration** module.
-This means that some of the following instructions are already not needed anymore to run Pupil from source.
+This means that some of the following instructions may no longer be required to run Pupil from source.
 However, until we have cleaned up the instructions, we still recommend to go through the whole setup.

 ### Work Directory - Very Important!